gazellawificom/gazella-update-pages/README.md

 ### Installing

-Upload "gazella-update-pages.php" into your project folder.
-Example: yourcustomsite.com/project/gazella-update-pages.php.
+Upload "gazella-update-single-page.php" into your project folder.
+Example: yourcustomsite.com/project/gazella-update-single-page.php.
-Once the file is uploaded you may then edit "gazella-update-pages.php" by replacing the variables with the 'XXXXXXX' values in the "// CONFIGURATION" section of the file with your own variables:
+Once the file is uploaded you may then edit "gazella-update-single-page.php" by replacing the variables with the 'XXXXXXX' values in the "// CONFIGURATION" section of the file with your own variables:

 ```